CUD2V/pccc-testing/002-KID/README.md

-# KID CCC
+# Testing and benchmarking the `pccc` package processing the 2009 KID

-Trying to recreate columns from Table 2 from Feudtner et al (2014)
+The table below shows the CCC v2 results from Table 2 from Feudtner et al (BMC Pediatrics 2014)

 |CCC Categories|KID (Weighted N = 7,337,017)|
 |:-------------|:--------------------------:|